Blog

 Z

-France has the 2nd largest offshore wind energy deposit in Europe, after Great Britain.
+France benefits from the 2nd largest offshore wind farm in Europe, after Great Britain.

 Z

-Europe is the world's largest offshore wind market.
+Europe is the largest offshore wind market in the world.

 Z